cacophony-wj/licentia_black/README.md

 _Licentia BLACK:_ There are very few _Lover's Lab_ downloads for these versions so you will probably not have problems.
 I will create a document for them anyway **SOON**(tm)

-_Licentia MAX:_ Refer to the [Complete Alphabetical Lover's Lab Download Guide for Licentia Max.](https://github.com/cacophony-wj/licentia_black/blob/main/Complete-LL-Manual-Download-Guide.md)
+_Servitium:_ Refer to the [Complete Alphabetical Lover's Lab Download Guide for Servitium.](https://github.com/cacophony-wj/licentia_black/blob/main/Complete-LL-Manual-Download-Guide.md)

 ## Installation